IPL-UV/dynamical_systems_course/README.md

-# Course: Dynamical systems meet data
+# Course: Dynamical systems meets data

 This repository contains the course materials for dynamical systems course at the Image and Signal Processing Group, University of Valencia.